 The entire process will take a few minutes, restore the original software as it was out of the box and delete everything.
 Galaxy S8 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort.

 In closing, Samsung’s slow update process may fix some issues, otherwise check back often and we’ll update this post with any problems that surface.
 Drop a comment below if you’re experiencing any other issues and we’ll do our best to help.
-Whenever Android 8.0 Oreo arrives you can expect a vastly improved experience.
+We’re expecting a bug-fixing and security update sometime in December, then hopefully the Galaxy Android 8.0 Oreo beta wraps up and starts rolling out before the end of the year.

 While you’re here, take a look at these official Galaxy S8 accessories from Samsung.